isomerpages/enterprisesg-fha/pages/Green Rebel Foods Pte Ltd.md

 </b>
 </h4>
 <p>Green Rebel is a Southeast Asian food reach startup specialises in
-<p>whole cut plant-based beef, chicken, and cheese.
+</p><p>whole cut plant-based beef, chicken, and cheese.
 Made of natural ingredients that pairs perfectly with delicious authentic Asian flavors.
 Its mission is to democratize plant-based food and a flexitarian diet by offering innovative products that are not only tasty and healthy, but proudly celebrate Asian cuisines.
 </p>
 <p>
 <a href="www.greenrebelfoods.com" target="_blank">www.greenrebelfoods.com